marvtchan/BudgetingProject/README.md

 Within the depository there is a Plaid API that pulls transactions from the prior month and adds to a SQLite database.

 With that data, pandas is used to clean, categorize, and prepare for analysis.
+Categorization is used with an SVM model from previous data.
+This model is catered specifically to my own past transactions showing a 90$ accuracy rate.

 Analysis is done with charts from matplotlib and seaborn.